queerworm/ds9-upscale/README.md

 If you'd rather just download an existing upscale, I'll provide torrents as I finish each season.

-Season 4 is available now on my Reddit, /u/queerspaceworm.
+The first four seasons are available now on my Reddit, /u/queerspaceworm.

 See [here][status] for the current status of my upscale.